Cape Fear Community College: Scandals

 Morton was quoted by a high-level employee as saying that "Faculty are like line workers in a factory.
 When one drops dead, you just easily replace them with another.".
 Under Morton's leadership, there has been exceptionally high turnover for experienced faculty and staff.
 In his response to WECT, President Morton claimed that he had "positive relationships with staff and faculty".
 However, two days after the WECT expose about Mr. Morton's mismanagement aired on January 13, reporter Ann McAdams announced on the 6:00 p.m. news that she had been contacted by no less than 26 current and former employees of CFCC, all of whom corroborated events listed in her first report.
-The chair of the Board of Directors gave WECT a statement, suggesting that employees follow the employee handbook policies to report mismanagement by President Morton.
-However, the original report revealed that earlier complaints went directly to Mr. Morton, after which he attempted to do handwriting analysis to find the anonymous culprit.

 In early 2020, the issues at CFCC relating to President Jim Morton were covered by national news outlets.
 National Review Reporter, George Leef, argued that Morton's administration of CFCC was an example of an“abuse of power”, and that “...[T]he root of the problem seems to be that the Board of Trustees, rather than exerting independent oversight of the president, is in league with him."

 Investigative Reporter Ann McAdams uncovered a dramatic increase in the fees paid by CFCC to their law firm.
 When requested by WECT, they repeatedly refused to explain the increase, provide requested itemized bills, or explain why they have started paying their law firm nearly 10 times more than they did before local reporters began investigating multiple allegations against Jim Morton and the board of trustees.
 This lack of transparency has led to speculation that Morton may be using state funds for public relations purposes, which has been found to be an inappropriate use of funds in past court decisions.

 In response to the scandals, then President of the North Carolina Community Colleges System, Peter Hans, released a statement about CFCC stating the following: "I have advised the college to undertake a climate survey of faculty and staff confidentially administered by an independent third-party."
 In spite of additional concerns, CFCC administration has confirmed that they will not be following the state requests, and will not complete the faculty climate survey recommended by the state in order to identify problems relating to the toxic work environment.

 Accreditation

 In 1969 the college was granted status as a Special Purpose Institute by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 The following year the Commission on Colleges granted membership to the college contingent upon the successful completion of a self-study within the next five years.
 This was accomplished, and at the Association's meeting in 1975, the college was granted membership status.
 In December of 1986, 1996, and 2007, the SACSCOC reaffirmed its accreditation of CFCC.

+SACSCOC has issued an warning in December 2023 citing significant non-compliance with the core requirements of accreditation.